-Guided tours are offered the last Saturday of every month.
+Guided tours are offered on the last Saturday of every month.

 Centrally-located Rosenborg Castle is a 400-year old Reinassance castle built by Christian IV.

-The interior of the castle is ornately designed and full of original furniture, art, and incredibly intricate clocks.
+The castle's interior is ornately designed and full of original furniture, art, and incredibly intricate clocks.

-Highlights include the Throne Room, royal toilet (terrific tilework), ivory carvings, and royal jewels.
+Highlights include the Throne Room, royal toilet (incredible tilework), ivory carvings, and royal jewels.

 Adult admission: $17